 “The returns to UUU investments can be extreme.
 We are all familiar with the Bell Curve (or Normal Distribution), which nicely describes the number of flips of a fair coin that will come up heads in a large number of trials.
 But such a mechanical and controlled problem is extremely rare.
 The standard model often does not apply to observations in the tails.
 So too with most disturbances to investments.
 More generally, movements in financial markets and of investments in general appear to have much thicker tails than would be predicted by Brownian motion, the instantaneous source of Bell Curve outcomes.
 That may be because the fundamental underlying factors produce thicker tails, or because there are rarely occurring anomalous or weird causes that produce extreme results, or both.
 Nassim Taleb and Benoit Mandelbrot posit that many financial phenomena are distributed according to a power law, implying that the relative likelihood of movements of different sizes depends only on their ratio.
 Power distributions have fat tails.
 In their empirical studies, economists frequently assume that deviations from predicted values have normal distributions.
 That makes computations tractable, but evidence suggests that tails are often much thicker than with the normal.”

 The key point is that venture capital is all about exceptions and phenomenon that express themselves in power laws.
 It is not an investing discipline that is ruled by a Bell curve, but it is still a probabilistic activity.
-I have written a blog post on what I believe is another style of venture capital investing by Dave McClure which I believe harvests a different type of alpha which is important if the style is to spread to more cities and grow in size.

 6. “In thinking about risk, we want to identify the thing that investors worry about and thus demand compensation for bearing.
 I don’t think most investors fear volatility.
 In fact, I’ve never heard anyone say, “The prospective return isn’t high enough to warrant bearing all that volatility.”
 What they fear is the possibility of permanent loss.”
 “Riskier investments are ones where the investor is less secure regarding the eventual outcome and faces the possibility of faring worse than those who stick to safer investments, and even of losing money.
 These investments are undertaken because the expected return is higher.
 But things may happen other than that which is hoped for.
 Some of the possibilities are superior to the expected return, but others are decidedly unattractive.”
 Risk comes from not knowing what you are doing.
 The best way to lower risk is to know what you are doing.
 It’s that simple.
 If riskier investments could be counted on to generate higher returns than they would not be riskier is the applicable famous Howard Marks quip on this point.